huggingface/diffusers/docs/source/en/training/text2image.md

 ## Hardware requirements

 Using `gradient_checkpointing` and `mixed_precision`, it should be possible to finetune the model on a single 24GB GPU.
-For higher `batch_size`'s and faster training, it's better to use GPUs with more than 30GB of GPU memory.
-You can also use JAX/Flax for fine-tuning on TPUs or GPUs, which will be covered [below](#flax-jax-finetuning).
+For higher `batch_size`s and faster training, it's better to use GPUs with more than 30GB of GPU memory.
+You can also use JAX/Flax for fine-tuning on TPUs or GPUs, which will be covered below.

 You can reduce your memory footprint even more by enabling memory efficient attention with xFormers.
-Make sure you have [xFormers installed](./optimization/xformers) and pass the `--enable_xformers_memory_efficient_attention` flag to the training script.
+Make sure you have [xFormers installed](../optimization/xformers) and pass the `--enable_xformers_memory_efficient_attention` flag to the training script.

-xFormers is not available for Flax.
+If have PyTorch 2.0 or higher installed, you don't need to install xFormers as it is already included in PyTorch's native attention. xFormers is not available for Flax.

 ## Upload model to Hub